 She probably didn’t have cars in mind.
 But you definitely do, so you should get some super optimistic and sassy spring music in your car for the moment you’ll hit the road!
 Once you’ve done everything we recommended you, it’s time for some rewarding anyway.
 Turn the volume up (but not too up, mind you), hit the pedals and ride!

-If you are located in Hamilton or Stoney Creek, pay us a visit so we can check on your pet’s health!
+If you are located in Hamilton or Cambridge, ON, pay us a visit so we can check on your pet’s health!
 You’ll see, we will become its favorite doctor.